monologconnor/LifeUp-Wiki/docs/en/Introduction.md

 ## Support & Help

-- Language: Please note that currently only **English, Turkish, Portuguese, Simplified Chinese and Tranditional Chinese** available.
+- Language: Please note that currently only **English, Turkish, Portuguese, Simplified Chinese and Tranditional Chinese** are available.
 As a Indie application, we can not afford the translation fee for more language.
-However, everyone can contribute their translation.
+However, everyone can contribute with their translation.

 - Price: As the application continues to be updated and improved, and new features are added, the price may be adjusted accordingly.